thought-machine/please/docs/codelabs/go_intro.md

 The `pleasew` script is a wrapper script that will automatically install Please if it's not already!
-This means Please projects are portable and can always be built via `git clone https://... my_module && cd my_module && ./pleasew build`.
+This means Please projects are portable and can always be built via `git clone https://... example_module && cd example_module && ./pleasew build`.

 Finally, `.plzconfig` contains the project configuration for Please.
 Please will have picked up the module's import path and added it to your config: